zhangxin00/zhangxin00.github.io/_pages/about.md

 {% include base_path %}

-I am a 4th-year PhD student at Peking University, where I am very fortunate to be advised by Prof. [Qingni Shen](http://scholar.pku.edu.cn/pkuss-shenqn/ge-ren-jian-jie) and work closely with [Zhi Zhang](https://zhangzhics.github.io/).
+I am a final-year PhD student at Peking University, where I am very fortunate to be advised by Prof. [Qingni Shen](http://scholar.pku.edu.cn/pkuss-shenqn/ge-ren-jian-jie) and work closely with [Zhi Zhang](https://zhangzhics.github.io/).
 Previously, I was a visiting student at National University of Singapore advised by Prof. [Trevor E. Carlson](https://www.comp.nus.edu.sg/~tcarlson/), and was also an intern at Huawei Technologies.
 Before starting my PhD, I obtained my bachelor's degree from Hunan University, where I received the Pacemaker to Merit Student Award.

 My research interests are in system security and computer architecture.
 In particular, I enjoy re-evaluating the rationale behind certain hardware designs, and uncovering new side-channel leakages to offer designers insights for building more secure systems.
 During my PhD, I identified several interrupt side channels [HPCA'24, DAC'24, TIFS'25, ISCA'26A] and power side channels [DAC'25 x2, TCAD'25, ISCA'26B].
 I have also devoted additional time to collaborative interesting projects spanning computer architecture and applied cryptography.